abstracta/jmeter-java-dsl/docs/guide/README.md

 ```
 ::: tip
 Also, you can configure the test plan in the same way as it is done in JMeter itself.
-Use `.setSerialized` for start threads consecutively, `.setGlobalFunctionalMode` for record all response data and `.setTearDownOnShutdown` for start [tearDown Thread Group](#set-up--tear-down)  after graceful shutdown of the main threads.
+Use `startThreadGroupsSequentially` for start threads consecutively and `startTearDownOnlyAfterMainThreadsDone` for start [tearDown Thread Group](#set-up--tear-down)  only after all main thread groups will be totally done (by default it start's after graceful shutdown of the main threads, like stop button).
 :::

 ::: tip